eduardsui/edwork/README.md

 1. using the -use parameter to explicitly set the first node (eg.: `./edfs_mount -use someserver:4848`)
 2. hardcoding a node (by defining EDFS_DEFAULT_HOST at compile time)
 3. exchanging lists of addresses between them

-~~Note that for now, the content is randomly encrypted (about 25% of all the packages).
-In the early tests, I've noticed that some hops refused to forward some explicit UDP datagrams (I guess firewalls or other middleboxes).
-This was solved by randomly encrypting some packages using chacha20.~~

 All data traffic is encrypted using chacha20.